 Eight Capital analysts David Talbot and Joseph Fars recently gave their four battery metals stocks to watch this year.
 INN looked into them.

-The electric vehicle (EV) revolution continues to unfold at an unstoppable speed, with sales projections getting higher by the minute.
-Automakers’ commitments total an unprecedented US$300 billion to develop EVs and procure or manufacture batteries over the next 5-10 years.
+The electric vehicle (EV) revolution continues to unfold at an unstoppable speed, with sales projections rising higher.
+Automakers’ commitments total an unprecedented US$300 billion to develop EVs and procure or manufacture batteries over the next five to 10 years.

-As a result, demand for raw materials essential to lithium-ion batteries used to power electric cars, including lithium, cobalt and graphite, is expected to surge in the coming decades.
+As a result, demand for raw materials essential to lithium-ion batteries, which are used to power electric cars, is expected to surge in the coming decades.
+These materials include lithium, cobalt and graphite.

-Despite battery metals stocks having a rough 2018, there are some battery metals stocks worth watching this year for investors looking to gain exposure to the EV boom, according to Eight Capital’s David Talbot and Joseph Fars.
+Despite a positive future outlook, battery metals stocks had a rough 2018.
+However, there are some battery metals stocks worth watching this year for investors looking to gain exposure to the EV boom, according to Eight Capital’s David Talbot and Joseph Fars.

 Here, the Investing News Network looks at Eight Capital’s battery metals top stocks.
 Read on to learn more about each company.
 Stock price data was retrieved on January 29, 2019.